pexpect/pexpect/doc/commonissues.rst

 Pexpect application will receive an EOF even though it should have received a little more data before the child died.
 This is not generally a problem when talking to interactive child applications.
-One example where it is a problem is when trying to read output from a program like 'ls'.
+One example where it is a problem is when trying to read output from a program like *ls*.
 You may receive most of the directory listing, but the last few lines will get lost before you receive an EOF.
-The reason for this is that 'ls' runs; completes its task; and then exits.
+The reason for this is that *ls* runs; completes its task; and then exits.
 The buffer is not flushed before exit so the last few lines are lost.
 The following example demonstrates the problem::